-15. What are the barriers to accessing legal assistance in your PSA?
+12. What are the barriers to accessing legal assistance in your PSA?
 Include proposed strategies for overcoming such barriers.
 Discuss:

-The Legal Services provider is small and has a limited ability toconduct outreach in languages other than Spanish and English.
-The Legal Services provider is endeavoring to use volunteers to address this barrier.
+The Legal Services Provider is small and has a limited ability toconduct outreach in languages other than Spanish and English.
+The Legal Services Provider is launching a survey to better understand awareness of services based on language and other demographics to improve its outreach efforts.
+It is also endeavoring to use volunteers to address this barrier.
 Seniors also have difficulty with transportation.
 While services are offered by telephone, many legal issues require review of documents or in person assessment of capacity.
 The legal services provider is collaborating with other agencies such as the Family Justice Center to provide services in the western and eastern portions of the county.

-16. What other organizations or groups does your legal service provider coordinate services with?
+13. What other organizations or groups does your legal service provider coordinate services with?
 Discuss:

-They coordinate services with Adult Protective Services, Family Justice Centers, Ombudsman Services, Contra Costa Bar Association, local Senior Centers, Information & Assistance, Meals on Wheels Diablo Region, etc. In addition, they work on many collaborative projects including the Elder Abuse Prevention Project (multiple agencies), the Resident Empowerment Program (Ombudsman Services), and Pop up Legal Clinics (the Food Bank), etc.
+The Legal Service Provider coordinates services with Adult Protective Services, Family Justice Centers, Ombudsman Services, Contra Costa Bar Association, local Senior Centers, Information & Assistance, Meals on Wheels Diablo Region, etc. In addition, it collaborates on many projects including the Elder Abuse Prevention Project and Abuse in Later Life Program (multiple agencies), East County Senior Resource Initiative (Meals on Wheels & others), the Resident Empowerment Program (Empowered Aging), and Pop up Legal Clinics (the Food Bank), etc.